beze10/beze10/README.md

 - 👋 Hi, I’m @beze10
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Java, Javascript and React
-- 📫 How to reach me - gmail:tochiezeanya1400@gmail.com
+- 📫 How to reach me - gmail: tochiezeanya1400@gmail.com

 <!---
 beze10/beze10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.